AristonCatipay/django_library_management/README.md

 ![Librify](/readme_images/librify.png)
-# Librify - a Library Management System
+# Librify - Simplifying Library Management with Django

-Librify is a Django library management system that have 3 different user types.
-Students, teachers and the admin.
-This library management system is design to be used in universities and is designed to store different books from different courses.
+Librify is a Django-based library management system that enables students to efficiently search and filter through the library's collection of books and theses and allows them to borrow books and view theses files.
+It also allows librarians and staff to facilitate the smooth handling of book borrowing, return processes, and overdue notifications while managing the catalog of books and theses.

+- Comprehensive Search and Filter: Students can effortlessly search and filter through the library's diverse collection of books and theses, ensuring easy access to relevant resources.

+- Borrowing and Thesis Viewing: Enables students to borrow books and access thesis files, promoting a smoother learning experience.

+For library staff and administrators, Librify offers:

+- Efficient Borrowing Management: Streamlines book borrowing, return processes, and sends overdue notifications, ensuring an organized and punctual system.

+- Catalog Management: Empowers librarians to manage the catalog of books and theses efficiently, ensuring an updated and organized repository.

+Librify aims to create a harmonious and efficient environment for students and staff, simplifying library operations and enhancing accessibility to valuable educational resources.

 ## Run Locally